Hali Long: Kaya–Iloilo

-Long plays for Kaya–Iloilo in the PFF Women's League.
+Long played for Kaya–Iloilo in the PFF Women's League.
 She played with them in the 2022 PFF Women's Cup where her side finished third.
 She also won two league titles with Kaya, in the 2023 and 2025 seasons.
+She also played for Kaya in the 2024–25 AFC Women's Champions League.

+College of Asian Scholars

 Long was loaned to Thai side BGC–College of Asian Scholars for the preliminary round of the 2025–26 AFC Women's Champions League.
+She later played for the club in the Thai Women's League 1 helping them win the 2026 season.
+Long was named Most Valuable Player.

+Brisbane Roar

+After her stint in Thailand, Long moved to Australia.
+Brisbane Roar of the A-League Women announced in September 2026 that they have signed her ahead of the 2026–27 season.

 International

 Long was born in the United States to an American father and Filipino mother.
 In June 2016, Long joined a training camp by the Philippine national team.
 She was then selected to be part of the Philippine squad to participate at the 2016 AFF Women's Championship in Myanmar.
 This was the first time that a Trojans player competed on a senior national team.
 She also played at the 2018 AFC Women's Asian Cup qualifiers in April 2017 scoring a hat-trick in the match against Tajikistan.
 The team managed to secure qualification for the final tournament in Jordan.

-She was also part of the Philippine roster for the 2017 Southeast Asian Games and the 2018. and 2022 AFC Women's Asian Cup.
+She was also part of the Philippine roster for the 2017 Southeast Asian Games and the 2018, and 2022 AFC Women's Asian Cup.

 Long continued to play for the Philippines in the 2023 FIFA Women's World Cup, where she was a starting center back.

-The June 3, 2025, friendly against Chinese Taipei in Manila marked her 90th cap for the national team.
+Long is part of the Philippine squad for the 2025 SEA Games in Thailand.
+The semifinal match against the host marked Long's 100th cap for the national team.
+The Philippines drew Thailand 1–1 in extra time but the former advanced to its first ever SEA Games women's football final after prevailing in the penalty shootouts.

+She is part of the Philippines' squad for the 2026 Asian Games in Aichi and Nagoya, Japan.
+She became the player who have played the most games for the Philippines of any gender, when she made her 109th cap for her country in their 1–5 defeat to China on September 21, 2026.